sonialefevre/Magic-8-ball/README.md

 Little personnal project to make a digital magic 8-ball using Reactjs.

+Visit http://magic8ball-project.surge.sh to check result!

 ## TO-DO

-- Clear input field on submit

-- Add CSS transitions (ideally answer to be displayed in a blue triangle that would spinn a few times before easing-in the answer)

-- Deal with the input field size depending on user's input size

-- Display question asked upon submit (maybe manage questions through a state?
-Seems overkill but possible troubleshooting...)

-- Correct wrong proptyped (or switch to Redux?)
+- Correct last PropTypes errors

-- Generally make it prettier (use a CSS framework because CSS is the devil's language?)
+- Finish media queries for missing formats for Satan's minions who use foldable phones or tablets

-## TO-DO if I ever manage to make all of the above
+## TO-DO if I ever manage to make all of the above (aka V2)

 - Try and deal none yes-no questions through Regex ?